Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

-Although there used to be three main Lithuanian Jewish cemeteries in the Vilnius region, they have all been consolidated into the Suderves Cemetery over the years.
+While there used to be three main Lithuanian Jewish cemeteries in the Vilnius region, they have all been consolidated over the years into the Suderves Cemetery.
 It is located six kilometres from the Old City.
-Many well-known Lithuanian Jewish leaders are buried at this cemetery, including Dr. Cemah Shabad, one of the most famous Jewish doctors of Vilnius and Rabbi Chaim Ozer Grodzinski, the founder of the Panevezys Yeshiva.
-I.J.
-Rabinovitch, also known as the last victim of the Vilnius ghetto, was also buried here.
-In addition, I. Vitenberg and S. Maidesker, who were members of the First Partisan Organization (FPO) and organized the Vilnius ghetto uprising, are buried there alongside victims of the ghetto.
+There are many well-known Lithuanian Jewish leaders buried at this cemetery, including Dr. Cemah Shabad, one of the most famous Jewish doctors of Vilnius; Rabbi Chaim Ozer Grodzinski, the founder of the Panevezys Yeshiva; I.J.
+Rabinovitch, who is known as the last victim of the Vilnius ghetto.
+In addition, I. Vitenberg and S. Maidesker, who were members of the First Partisan Organization (FPO) and organized the Vilnisu ghetto uprising, are buried there alongside victims of the ghetto.